Aznos/CryptoMiner/README.md

 Every minute, the live bitcoin price is fetched.
 This means that instead of having a value that is always set (for example $60,000), the live bitcoin price transfers into the game.
 This means players earnings will vary between days.

-### Open source

-You can find the source code [Here](https://github.com/Aznos/CryptoMiner)

-And report issues and request new features [Here](https://github.com/Aznos/CryptoMiner/issues)

 ### Current miners